How to Make and Sell Printables Online

 - Give out free printables in exchange for signing up to your mailing list (see the next point below).

-- Build a mailing list and send exclusive offers so you can build and nurture a relationship with buyers.
+- Build a mailing list and send exclusive offers to build and nurture relationships with buyers.

 Generally, you should promote your printables on the platforms where your potential customers are.